2019 measles outbreak in the Philippines: Cause

 Vaccination against measles is available for free in government hospitals and health centers but there is a lowered trust in vaccination in the country.
 According to an opinion poll conducted by the London School of Hygiene and Tropical Medicine in 2018, 32 percent of the surveyed 1,500 Filipinos trusted vaccines.
 In the 2015 iteration of the poll, 93 percent of the respondents said they trusted vaccines.
 Health Secretary Francisco Duque III attributes the lowered trust on the government's immunization drive due to the Dengvaxia controversy.

 The United Nations International Children's Emergency Fund (UNICEF) said that the outbreak is caused by "failure of the health system" saying that the distribution of vaccines down to the barangay level has not worked properly.
 They cited that immunization rates in the country have been declining in the past 10 to 15 years with about 74% immunized at the time of the outbreak compared to a high of 88%; 10 or 15 years ago.
 UNICEF and the WHO has also attributed increase vaccine hesitancy in 2018 due to the Dengue vaccine controversy as a factor contributing to the outbreak.
 Statistical data from UNICEF, however, shows that decline in Measles vaccination began as early as 2014, four years before the Dengvaxia controversy happened.

 As of March 1, 2019, 62 percent of all cases recorded at that time involved individuals who were not vaccinated against measles.

 Response

-The Department of Health released an informercial featuring boxer Manny Pacquiao in order encourage parents and guardians to get their children vaccinated against measles in response to the outbreak.
+The Department of Health released an informercial featuring then-Senator and boxer Manny Pacquiao in order to encourage parents and guardians to get their children vaccinated against measles in response to the outbreak.

 Neighbouring Malaysia's state of Sabah through the Health and People Wellbeing Ministry working towards getting all children, especially stateless people to be vaccinated following the outbreak in their neighbour the Philippines.